 Porches are present in many different sizes and ages of Victorian houses, from the modest larger terrace, especially in the more prestigious areas of cities, to the grand country mansions.

 Most porches tended to be open with simply a small roof supported on two pillars.
-A porch served the purpose of linking the area at the top of the steps to the front door so that visitors were protected from the weather whilst waiting for the householder or their servant to open the door once the bell had bee rung.
+A porch served the purpose of linking the area at the top of the steps to the front door so that visitors were protected from the weather whilst waiting for the householder or their servant to open the door once the bell had been rung.
 However in some houses the porches were more enclosed with walls on either side of the front door.
-These walls provide another great opportunity for the Victorian with funds at his disposal to use decorative wall tiles for the visitor to admire whilst waiting.
-As the Victorians knew, first impressions really do count and giving the visitor a flavour of the type of house they were visiting could only help to gain their admiration before they even entered the building.
+These walls provide another great opportunity for the Victorian with funds at his disposal to use decorative wall tiles for the visitor to admire whilst waiting for the door to open.
+As the Victorians knew, first impressions really do count and giving the visitor a flavour of the type of house they were visiting could only help to gain their admiration before they even entered the building and were entertained.

 What would the original porch floor have been like?

 In most porches the floor would be tiled in a pattern or colour scheme similar or complementary to the tiles used on the garden path where there was one.
 Sometimes these designs were continued or added to within the hallway once the threshold was crossed.
 The most common of these patterns to survive is the black and white chequerboard patterns with a decorative or plain border, or otherwise a more ornate mosaic tiled pattern in rich red and brown hues.